 Direct Object:

-A direct object is a noun or pronoun that receives the action of the verb directly.
+A direct object directly receives the action of the verb and can be a noun or pronoun.
 It answers the question “What?” or “Whom?” in relation to the verb.
 In other words, it tells us what or whom the subject of the sentence is acting upon.

 Example 1: